ibm-cloud-docs/framework-financial-services-controls/controls-output/ia/ia-5.md

 ### IA-5 (f)

 Manage system authenticators by:
-Changing or refreshing authenticators _[IBM Assignment: 90 days for user passwords and 365 days for system-to-system authenticators]_ or when _[IBM Assignment: enforce password change or refresh when a known compromise has occurred]_ occur.
+Changing or refreshing authenticators _[IBM Assignment: 90 days for user passwords and 365 days for system-to-system authenticators]_ or when _[IBM Assignment: a known compromise]_ occur.

 ### IA-5 (g)